-It has become a common to hear contenders for public office trumpet their experience in the business world as a reason for electing them to government posts.
+It has become common to hear contenders for public office trumpet their experience in the business world as a significant reason for them being elected to government posts.
 The rationale is that business people would bring a business approach to government, focusing on the bottom line, and eliminating all sources of “fat.”
 He or she might even be able to lower your taxes once they get all that “fat” off the books!
-Or so the reasoning goes.
+Or so their reasoning goes.

 But, isn’t it true that most of the time, FAT = JOBS ?
 Ironically, bottom-line man Mitt Romney tries to convince us that he was actually a job creator despite the track record of Bain Capital.
 At the helm of that private equity firm, Romney acquired and merged companies, loaded them with debt, fired employees, slashed vendors and disappointed customers.
 In the end, Bain led certain enterprises into certain bankruptcy, while getting well-compensated for doing so.

 None of this sounds like he holds the key to job creation.
 But even to question Romney’s job creator claim is to invite shrill accusations by the Republican faithful and its network pundits that you are questioning capitalism.
 To question the capitalist system as the best way to organize all economic activities equates to nothing less than treason and/or sacrilege.

 But just because no one is supposed to question how Romney’s experience makes him a job creator, doesn’t mean that he and his support group aren’t allowed to criticize the President.
 Since Obama isn’t a venture capitalist or former CEO, he is presumed ignorant about how the free enterprise works (subtext: he’s a socialist!).
 No wonder, Romney crows, President Obama can’t fix the economy.